-The dormitories are cement cubes, ten foot by twelve foot-and in that space, there are thirteen beds.
-Fourteen beds.
-I count fifteen beds.
-They're stacked up like Jenga puzzle pieces all the way up to the ceiling.
-The space between them is so narrow none of us would actually fit in them-they have to slide into them like coffins.
-There are cameras in the rooms, there are cameras in the hallways, there are cameras everywhere.
+And many of them live in dormitories, right at the factories.
+They're often cement cubes, twelve foot by twelve foot-and in that space, there are beds stacked up like Jenga puzzle pieces all the way up to the ceiling.
+The space between them so narrow, none of us would actually fit-they have to slide into them like coffins.
+There are cameras in the hallways, there are cameras everywhere.